b1ndark/project5/README.md

   - Sort products by price
   - Sort products by rating
   - And sort products by name
-- If the User is checking a expecific product:
+- If the User is checking a specific product:
-  - You will be able to read the reviews about it
+  - You will be able to read the user reviews about the specific product
-  - You will be able to leave a review to the product
+  - If you are logged in you will be able to leave a review to the product

 [**Back to the top**](#toptech "back_to_the_top")